-(and I would add that this also applies to engineering and other fields, not just physics)
+(I would also add that this also applies to engineering and other fields, not just physics)

 This is an introductory physics class, so we cannot avoid going through the details and teaching the toolbox, or doing the standard homework assignments (via masteringphysics).
 They are necessary to practice the ability to do the calculations, which is an important skill.
+But what is also necessary is to first know what certain words mean, and in general "what happens" in certain circumstances.
+To efficiently use the mathematical toolbox, you must also understand things in terms of simple descriptions of cause and effect, without any math.
+And you must learn know how the descriptions are related to certain symbols and mathematical equations.
+This is what the paragraph above is worrying about, and this is what will give you the flexibility to actually use the skills that you learn here in future, seemingly unrelated settings.

-But this class also offers opportunities to learn the other important skills: the understanding of the meaning of equations, how to think about a problem and use your own sketches and drawings to develop a path to a solution before doing any calculations, how to sometime guess at how a solution should look like, which then can be used to evaluate the correctness of calculated results.
+The important skills are then: understanding of the meaning of equations, understanding a problem by using your own sketches and drawings to understand what could happen (and develop a path to a solution) before doing any calculations, develop informed guesses of how a solution should look like, which then can be used to evaluate the correctness of calculated results.
 And so on.
-These things cannot really be taught directly, but we offer the tools to develop them with practice.
-Below are a few suggestions.
+The problem is that these skills cannot be taught (or learned) directly, but need to be developed through practice.
+Here what you should do:

-- Print out the mastering physics assignments, do the work on paper (keep those papers in folder so that you can go back to them), and only at the end copy the results into the masteringphysics forms. - You don't need to do every single assignment you find on masteringphysics every week.
-Just look at all of them, and do enough of them to at least maximize the contribution of the homework to the final grade.
-You will then go through additional problems that you didn't do at the time they were assigned when you review and study the material later. - Do the Learning Homework (LHW) Assignments, in particular the "Narrative" part.
-Always do at least the Narrative.
+- Print out the mastering physics assignments, do the work on paper (keep those papers in folder or notebook so that you can go back to them), and only at the end copy the results into the masteringphysics forms online. - You don't need to do every single assignment you find on masteringphysics every week, but look at all of them (but do enough of them to collect your homework points).
+You will then go through any problem you didn't immediately do later, while reviewing and studying.. - Do not copy the solutions to homework assignments.
+You won't develop the skills you need if you do this. - Do the Learning Homework (LHW) Assignments.
+Always do at least the Narrative part.
 Write questions for you TA on the paper that you hand in with your solutions.
-You generally don't need to solve the LHWs completely, but trying to do so helps. - Look at assignment early, and start by writing down a set of questions that you can ask in recitation or that guide you to a necessary review of the material that you just learned. - Do not read only my class summaries, or only the textbook, any other discussion of the same topic can be useful. - · Suggestions on study techniques, deliberate practice, etc., are found later in this syllabus, and on coursesite.
+You generally don't need to solve the LHWs completely, but attempting to do as much as you can and making a list of your difficulties is important.
+That's what LHWs are for. - Look at assignment early, and start by writing down a set of questions that you can ask in recitation or that guide you to a necessary review of the material that you just learned. - Do not read only my class summaries, or only the textbook, any other additional reading about the same topic can be useful. - Suggestions on study techniques, deliberate practice, etc., are found later in this syllabus, and on coursesite.